vertigis/arcgis-web-adaptor-extensions/README.md

    - Ensure the zip archive is not blocked by the operating system after you download it
 1. Extract the zip archive into the Web Adaptor directory
    - For example, `C:\inetpub\wwwroot\arcgis`
-1. Open a command prompt on the Web Adaptor machine
+1. Open an administrative command prompt on the Web Adaptor machine
 1. Navigate the command prompt to the Web Adaptor directory
    - For example, `cd C:\inetpub\wwwroot\arcgis`
 1. Execute the command `vs-wae add`

 ### Add a trusted server application
-1. Open a command prompt on the Web Adaptor machine
+1. Open an administrative command prompt on the Web Adaptor machine
 1. Navigate the command prompt to the Web Adaptor directory
    - For example, `cd C:\inetpub\wwwroot\arcgis`
 1. Execute the command `vs-wae trust [group/user]`